splunk-soar-connectors/talosintelligencev2/README.md

 Type: **test**
 Read only: **True**

-Action used the URS API to get a list of the AUP categories used to classify website content.
+Action uses the URS API to get a list of the AUP categories used to classify website content.

 #### Action Parameters
 No parameters are required for this action